art-e-fact/easyturtle/README.md

 ### Interact

-Controlling the turtle can be activated as follows:

-    docker exec -it easyturtle bash /app/controller.sh

-Keeping focus on the shell window running the controller, you can use the arrows to move the turtle around.
+Keeping focus on the shell window running the container, you can use the arrows to move the turtle around.

 Motivation